svenaas/mefideleted/README.md

 We do the same thing with the TwitLonger API key and the Redis To Go URL with the environment variables `TWITLONGER_API_KEY` and `REDISTOGO_URL`.

+The current local repository can be depoyed to Heroku via git:

+    git push heroku master

+From your application's administration in Heroku you can then open up Heroku Scheduler and add a job to run it at the desired interval.
+To make @mefideleted work a Heroku Scheduler job calls `ruby md.rb run` once every 10 minutes.

 ## License

 MeFi Deleted is released under the [MIT License](http://www.opensource.org/licenses/MIT)